 Am I Eligible for the Wisconsin Earned Income Credit?

 You may be eligible for the Wisconsin Earned Income Credit if you meet these requirements:

 - You have at least one qualifying child

-- You were a full-year Wisconsin resident in 2020, and
+- You are a full-year Wisconsin resident, and

 - You file a joint return if you are married